-If you cycle in real weather, you already know the problem.
-Most raincoats are fine until you put your hands on the handlebars.
-Then your sleeves creep up, your knees get soaked, and the wind finds the one gap you forgot existed.
+If you ride your bike in real-world weather, you already know the problem.
+Most raincoats work fine until you put your hands on the handlebars.
+Then your sleeves ride up, your knees get soaked, and the wind finds that one gap you forgot was there.

-A good cycling raincoat is not just “waterproof”.
-It is a system: coverage, movement, ventilation, and details that keep working when you are riding.
+A good cycling raincoat isn't just "waterproof."
+It's a system: coverage, mobility, ventilation, and details that keep working while you're riding.

-This is the checklist we use at MAIUM, based on how our jackets are designed to work on a bike and e-scooter.
+This is the checklist we use at MAIUM, based on how our jackets are designed to perform while riding a bike or e-scooter.

 What makes the best raincoat for cycling?

-1. Coverage that stays put when you ride
+1. Protection that stays in place while you ride

-On a bike, you need protection where rain actually lands: hands, thighs, knees, and the front of your body when wind pushes water sideways.
+When riding a bike, you need protection where the rain actually hits: your hands, thighs, knees, and the front of your body when the wind blows water sideways.

 That is why we use the distinctive side zippers.
-Open them and the coat becomes a poncho shape for riding.
+Open them, and the coat transforms into a poncho-style garment for riding.

-Then it is about how you wear it:
+Then it's all about how you wear it:

 • Drape the front panel over your handlebars

-• Use the built-in "bike holes" to put your hands trough and keep grip on the handles
+• Use the built-in "bike holes" to slip your hands through and keep a firm grip on the handlebars

-• For mobility, drape the back over the bike seat so you can move freely
+• For ease of movement, drape the back over the bike seat so you can move freely

 This is the difference between "I own a raincoat" and "I arrived dry".